ramonaharrison/ar-workshop/slides.md

 # Feature points

-**feature points** are visually distinct features that ARCore detects in each captured camera image (e.g. the corner of a table, a mark on a wall)
+**feature points** are visually distinct features that ARCore detects in each captured camera image.

 ![right](images/feature-points.gif)